KDDD10/the-eternal-gym/README.md

 There are a few things I wanted to make clear so that it's easier to understand why some things are the way they are in this readme file as well as the whole Project.
 * The link to my website is on a differentb platform.
 This is because I didn't use Github or any suitable developing platform.
 I used 'Replit'.
 By the time I realised that I had to put all my work on another platform, I struggled to make it work and it was too late.
 So I decided to just to keep things how they were and hope for the best.
 * I didn't keep track of every website I used to help me along the way.
 It's purely my fault as I should've been more careful when reading the criteria.
+* I didn't noticed certain things such as committing my work while doing it to show the progress of the work but when I did notice I tried my best to fix the situation and got some of it done.

 As I explained before, I came across multiple challenges.
 Challenges that held me back to completing the project properly.
 It's my own fault and I've learnt from it.
 I gave it my a good try and I truly believed I've come a long way form the start and end of this first project.